mangdangroboticsclub/MiniPupperDocs/docs/guide/Assembly.rst

 .. image:: ../_static/89.jpg
     :align: center

-* plug in the battery cable.
-This connector may interfere with the hips parts, so you have to slide it through a hole in the middle of the board as temporary solution.

-.. image:: ../_static/90.jpg
-    :align: center

 * Insert the 12 servo cables.
 In the picture, you can see: J1,J2,J3.... .
 J12.

+.. image:: ../_static/90.jpg
+    :align: center

+* put on the carbon fiber board

 .. image:: ../_static/91.jpg
     :align: center

+* plug in the battery cable.
+This connector may interfere with the hips parts, so you have to slide it through a hole in the middle of the board.

 .. image:: ../_static/92.jpg
     :align: center